heuer/segno/docs/pillow-qrcodes.rst

 Add a logo to a QR code
 _______________________

-The common request to add a logo or any kind of other picture to the QR code is beyond the purpose of this library since it requires more image processing and more advanced 3rd party libraries.
-Segno avoids these libraries.
-If you still want to insert an image, the following code can help:
+A common request to add a logo or any kind of other picture to the QR code is beyond the purpose of this library since it requires more image processing and more advanced 3rd party libraries.
+The following code provides an example how to use Pillow to add a logo to the center of a QR code.

 .. code-block:: python